cenairaclub/AnimSheet/README.md

 # 🎬 AnimSheet - Bring Your Spritesheets to Life!

-✨ **Turn your static sprite sheets into fully-animated characters with just a few clicks!** ✨
+✨ **Turn your sprite sheets into fully-animated sprites with just a few clicks!** ✨

 ![Plugin Screenshot](images/demo.png)